DataDog/hiring-engineers/answers.md

 ## APM

 ddtrace-run works good and produce data in UI initially then later after adding analysed span and env tag, i'm not able to get any data.
-So i have done this APM with manual method, in manual method, it shows only default env tag even after adding env tag with right syntax in main config (datadog.yaml) file
+So I have done this APM with manual method, in manual method, it shows only default env tag even after adding env tag with right syntax in main config (datadog.yaml) file

 given flask python script